syegulalp/Akilang/language.md

 ## `unsafe`

-Designates an expression or block where direct manipulation of memory is performed.
+Designates an expression or block where direct manipulation of memory or some other potentially dangerous action is performed.

 ```
 def main(){